IDMNYU/IDM_Faculty_FAQ/fall2021_covid_reference.md

 ## What happens if I'm sick/traveling/babysitter cancels?
 If you cannot come to campus for any reason, contact idmadvise@nyu.edu and immediately notify all the studnets in your class.
 For these circumstances you may teach remotely or find a substitute instructor for the missing days.

+## What to do if a student can't get on campus?
+Students should reach out to [studentlink@nyu.edu](mailto:studentlink@nyu.edu].
+We ask that you suppoort them as best you can if they are unable to come to campus.

 ## Technology
 There is no mandate to use any particular learning management system (LMS).
 NYU now uses [Brightspace as a LMS](https://brightspace.nyu.edu), which you are welcome to use.
 Some faculty prefer github, others like wordpress.
 Use what works best for you.